AthanorLabs/atomic-swap/docs/mainnet.md

 # [[/ip4/127.0.0.1/udp/9934/quic-v1/p2p/12D3KooWC547RfLcveQi1vBxACjnT6Uv15V11ortDTuxRWuhubGv /ip4/127.0.0.1/udp/9934/quic-v1/p2p/12D3KooWC547RfLcveQi1vBxACjnT6Uv15V11ortDTuxRWuhubGv]]
 ```

-3. Query a returned peer as to how much XMR they can provide and their preferred exchange rate (replace `"--multiaddr"` field with one of the addresses returned in the above step):
+3. Query a returned peer as to how much XMR they can provide and their preferred exchange rate (replace `"--peer-id"` field with one of the addresses returned in the above step):
 ```bash
 ./bin/swapcli query --peer-id 12D3KooWC547RfLcveQi1vBxACjnT6Uv15V11ortDTuxRWuhubGv
 # Offer ID=cf4bf01a0775a0d13fa41b14516e4b89034300707a1754e0d99b65f6cb6fffb9 Provides=XMR MinimumAmount=0.1 MaximumAmount=1 ExchangeRate=0.05
 ```

-> Note: the exchange rate is the ratio of XMR:ETH price.
+> **Note:** the exchange rate is the ratio of XMR:ETH price.
 So for example, a ratio of 0.05 would mean 20 XMR to 1 ETH.

+> **Note:** the XMR-maker's offer may have an `EthAsset` set, meaning they wish to swap for an ERC20 token, not ETH.
+In this case, your account must be funded with that token to be able to take the offer.

 4. a.
 Then, finding an offer you like, take the offer by copying the peer's multiaddress and offer ID into the command below.
-As well, specify how much GoETH you would like to provide, taking into account the offer's exchange rate and min/max XMR amounts.
+As well, specify how much ETH you would like to provide, taking into account the offer's exchange rate and min/max XMR amounts.
 ```bash
 ./bin/swapcli take --peer-id 12D3KooWC547RfLcveQi1vBxACjnT6Uv15V11ortDTuxRWuhubGv \
   --offer-id cf4bf01a0775a0d13fa41b14516e4b89034300707a1754e0d99b65f6cb6fffb9 --provides-amount 0.05
 # Initiated swap with ID=0
 ```

+This will automatically provide you with pushed status updates. `CTRL+C` will stop the status updates, but does not stop the swap, so feel free to exit.

 5. b.
 Alternatively, you can take the offer without getting notified of swap status updates:
 ```bash